orkeilius/rogue-invader/docs/dev/script/alien/alien generator.md

-# alien generator
+# Alien generator
 > this part of the code is unused
 > (its used but currently, it just an interface that just give level to alien generator)

-It intend to generate random alien type and give its level
+he intends to generate random aliens type and give his level base on the global level

-you can easely add new alien by adding a item to the enemie data variable
+you can easily add a new alien by adding an item to the enemy's data variable
 > exemple
 > ```gdscript
 >const enemieData =[